williewheeler/otel-demo/README.md

 1. Install the [Chocolatey](https://chocolatey.org/) package manager.
 2. Install OpenJDK: `choco install openjdk`.
-3. Install `make`: `choco install make`.
+3. Install Make: `choco install make`.
 4. Install Docker Desktop for Windows: `choco install docker-desktop`.
-In the settings, under the Resources section, give Docker 8 GB of memory since you're going to be running several containers.
+There's some setup, too:
+   - You'll need to decide whether you want to use WSL 2 (Linux) or else Hyper-V as a Docker backend.
+I recommend WSL 2, as it has better performance.
+Either way, you'll need to restart your computer.
+   - If you chose Hyper-V, go to Docker Desktop > Settings > Resources, and give yourself 8 GB of memory.
-4. **Optional:** if you want to play around with the app itself, install Visual Studio Code: `choco install vscode`.
+5. **Optional:** if you want to play around with the app itself, install Visual Studio Code: `choco install vscode`.
 Include Java support, and install the Lombok extension as well.

 ## Build